nbaum/blower/README.md

 Blower is a server orchestration tool with a focus on simplicity of design and minimal abstraction.

 Unlike competing tools such as ansible, salt, chef, or puppet, blower doesn't provide unnecessary asbtractions over existing OS functionality.
-Where reasonable, task scripts will use same commands as when configuring a server manually.
+Where reasonable, task scripts use the same commands as when configuring a server manually.

 ## Usage